 The answer is, by a SOFTWARE, which is tailor-made for the business.

 Now, the question is how to create the software.

 The process of hiring a software development company can be excruciating, but once the estimates are properly aligned and the idea behind the project is clear and outlined, it should just be a walk in the park.

-The following tips are compiled to help businesses, old and new, to find a software development company, who will enable them to bring their ideas into life.
+The following tips are compiled to help businesses, old and new, to find a software development company, that will enable them to bring their ideas to life.

 KNOW WHAT YOU WANT TO DEVELOP